-- 13. If you become aware that any member of your household or immediate family has committed, or is being investigated for, an offence against a child, vulnerable adult or a violent offence, you should report it to your Headteacher/Setting Leader.
+13. If you become aware that any member of your household or immediate family has committed, or is being investigated for, an offence against a child, vulnerable adult or a violent offence, you should report it to your Headteacher/Setting Leader.
 Although you may not have any involvement in the alleged offence, due to your standing as a person in a position of trust and a representative of the school, there is an expectation of you as a responsible professional/person in a position of trust to share such information.
 In addition, the person involved in the investigation/offence may be known by the pupils of the school as a personal link to you.
 There is always the danger that pupils would view the involved person as a safe adult due to their known links to you as member of staff.
 A risk assessment would be required in order to safeguard pupils and yourself.
 If you were perceived to be actively supporting a person who is being investigated for, or has been charged with, offences against children, your ability to protect in your daytime capacity can be legitimately questioned.
-A risk assessment may be required to ensure that you have the necessary awareness to appropriately undertake your responsibilities under the safeguarding agenda. - 14.
-Safeguarding children is the concern of the whole school.
+A risk assessment may be required to ensure that you have the necessary awareness to appropriately undertake your responsibilities under the safeguarding agenda.

+14. Safeguarding children is the concern of the whole school.
 All staff should be alert to signs of abuse and know to whom they should report any concerns or suspicions.
 As a professional/person in a position of trust working with children, you have a clear duty to report any concerns you have for a child.
 Failure to do so may result in further distress and suffering for the child but may also result in a disciplinary for the staff member concerned.
 If a child reports concern about a professional/person in a position of trust, you must remain objective, listen and then report the facts immediately to the Headteacher/Setting Leader (CLYWCH recommendation).
-It is not your role to judge the child, the professional/person in a position of trust or the quality and validity of the information.
-You have a duty to report such information in a factual and timely manner.
+It is not your role to judge the child, the professional/person in a factual and timely manner.
 Support is available for staff that are left feeling in anyway distressed after a child protection incident or disclosure.